craftcms/shopify/README.md

 3. Initialize, attach, or trigger SDK functionality in response to events, using Shopify-specific identifiers from step #2;

 ### Storefront API Client

+> [!WARNING]
+> This section requires installing the [Headless](https://apps.shopify.com/headless) app and retrieving a **Public access token** from the app’s settings.
+> You may also need to publish all your products into the new “storefront” created during installation.

 For fully custom front-end solutions, consider the [Storefront API Javascript client](https://github.com/Shopify/shopify-app-js/tree/main/packages/api-clients/storefront-api-client), which is built and maintained with the new GraphQL API in mind.